-Flares are an effective device for signalling distress and showing your position.
+Flares are an effective device for signaling distress and showing your position - they're highly visible on the water and from the air.

 There are several types of flare, with each having benefits: